 Schneider USA, Inc. (a division of Pfizer) v.
 Cordis Corporation (1995)

 Represented Cordis in a suit alleging infringement of a patent covering the tips of catheters used to perform angiography and angioplasty.
 Jury trial scheduled for the United States District Court (D. Minn.)
 (Judge Rosenbaum).
 Patent owner represented by Berj Terzian of Pennie & Edmonds.
 Case favorably settled after opening arguments.

 Johnson & Johnson v.
 Miles (1994)

 Represented Miles in optical systems patent case alleging infringement by Miles of Johnson & Johnson flow cytometry patents.
-3-week jury trial, United States District Court (S.D.N.Y.)
+Three-week jury trial, United States District Court (S.D.N.Y.)
 (Judge Conner).
-Patent owner Johnson & Johnson represented by William G. Todd (Hopgood, Calimafde, Kalil, Blaustein & Judlowe) (NY).
+Patent owner Johnson & Johnson represented by William G. Todd of Hopgood, Calimafde, Kalil, Blaustein & Judlowe (NY).
 Case won.
 Jury verdict finding no infringement and holding Johnson & Johnson patents invalid.